 Dealing with a rental property fire claim can be overwhelming when you manage a property.
 Knowing what to do during that process, however, can help ease some stress.
 Here are a couple of things you, as landlord, need to take care of for a rental property fire claim.

 The first thing you need to do is make sure your tenants are safe.
-Then, be sure to call or email your insurance agent.
+Then, be sure to call or email your insurance Carrier.
 It’s best to report the fire as soon as possible and begin the rental property fire claim process.

 Get as much information as you can from tenants about what started or caused the fire.
 Make sure they know to contact: